tomdyer10/wine_expert/README.md

       - Visualising the 'inter-dependency' of words in a description
       - graphical representation of classification profile to further rationalize outputs
   5. Generating classification profiles
-      - what are the key characteristics of Californian wine?
+      - what are the key characteristics of a certain wine region?
+Can we make experts of novices?

 **Future Work**